Deleted text is in Strikethrough, inserted text

 a named variable which occurs only once in the term,

-is an atom whose name is the characters ofV
+and (3)Ais an atom whose name is the characters ofV,

 Replace an by a non-negative in